aws-samples/aws-cdk-examples/java/ecs/fargate-service-with-logging/README.md

-# CDK Java Example - ECS with Task Placement
+# CDK Java Example - Fargate with Logging

 This is an example of a CDK program written in Java.

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

-It demonstrates a CDK app called (`ECSTaskPlacementApp`).
-The app invokes a stack called (`ECSTaskPlacementStack`).
-This Stack demonstrates the creation of multiple constructs which create an ECS Service on a Cluster in a new VPC.
-This Stack adds a Distinct Instances Placement Constraint and two placement strategies to the ECS Service - BinPack Memory and Spread Across Availability Zone.
+It demonstrates a CDK app called (`FargateWithLoggingApp`).
+The app invokes a stack called (`FargateWithLoggingStack`).
+This Stack demonstrates the creation of multiple constructs which create an ECS Service in Fargate Mode.
+Logging is also enabled for services that provisioned.

 ## Building